gutma-org/flight-logging-protocol-development/Flight_logging_protocol.md

     	"creation_dtg": "2017-05-23T08:38:41.306Z"
     }

 * **logging_type**: type of logging
 * **filename**: filename, can be with extension
 * **creation_dtg**: file date creation
 * **version**: protocol version

+### message_type section
+This section details the type of message in the exchange.

+	"message_type": "flight_logging_submission"

+* **message_type**: type of logging that the exchange contains.
+At the moment only allowed type is flight_logging_submission